Privacy Policy

 info@rezolv.be

-We always process your personal data in accordance with the applicable legal provisions for the protection of personal data, including Regulation (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter, the ‘GDPR’), and the applicable national implementing legislation.
+We always process your personal data in accordance with applicable legal provisions for the protection of personal data, including Regulation (EU) 2016/679 of April 27, 2016, concerning the protection of natural persons in relation to the processing of personal data and concerning the free movement of such data and repealing Directive 95/46/EC (hereinafter, the ‘GDPR’), and the applicable national implementation legislation.

 Explanation of some concepts

-For the purposes of this privacy statement, ‘personal data’ means: any information relating to an identified or identifiable natural person (‘the data subject’).
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-In other words, it concerns all information on the basis of which a person can be identified.
-This includes, for example, your name, first name, date of birth, telephone number and e-mail address, but also your IP address.
+For the purposes of this privacy statement, ‘personal data’ is understood to mean: all information about an identified or identifiable natural person (‘the data subject’).
+An identifiable natural person is a person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+In other words, it refers to all information based on which a person can be identified.
+This includes, for example, your name, first name, date of birth, phone number, and email address, as well as your IP address.

-Controller for the processing of your personal data (“controller”)
+Data controller for the processing of your personal data (“data controller”)

 Rezolv is responsible for processing your personal data.

-We are, as the GDPR calls it, the “controller” of your personal data.
-In concrete terms, this means that Rezolv, possibly together with others, determines the purpose and means for the processing of your personal data.
+We are, as referred to in the GDPR, the “data controller” of your personal data.
+This means that Rezolv, possibly together with others, determines the purposes and means for the processing of your personal data.

 When do we collect your personal data?

-– use our website or social media;– complete the contact form on the website;– want to become/become a customer, partner or supplier;– enter into an agreement with us and communicate with us in that context;– download our white paper;– apply for one of our vacancies via the website;– contact us in another way (e.g. by telephone, via an e-meeting*, by post or by e-mail).
+– use our website or social media;– fill in the contact form on the website;– want to become/are a customer, partner, or supplier;– enter into an agreement with us and communicate with us in that context;– download our whitepaper;– apply for one of our vacancies via the website;– contact us in another way (e.g., by phone, via a meeting*, by post, or by email).

-* When we use e-meetings, we strive to maintain the highest standards in terms of security, technology and data protection.
-However, we cannot guarantee a comparable level of privacy as in a personal conversation.
-We emphasize that no participant has the right to record e-meetings without the prior written consent of all those present.
-If you prefer to apply specific standards yourself, you can organize a meeting via an online platform of your choice and invite us to attend the meeting.
+* When we use e-meetings, we strive to adhere to the highest standards in terms of security, technology, and data protection.
+However, we cannot guarantee a similar level of privacy as with a personal conversation.
+We emphasize that no participant has the right to record e-meetings without the prior written consent of all attendees.
+If you prefer to apply specific standards, you can organize a meeting via an online platform of your choice and invite us to attend the meeting.

-We also use cookies, mainly to permanently optimize our website for users.
-For more specific information about the cookies we use, please consult our cookie policy .
+We also use cookies, primarily to permanently optimize our website for users.
+For more specific information about the cookies we use, you can consult our cookie policy.

-We do not intend to collect personal data from persons under the age of 13.
-These young people may not provide us with personal data or issue a declaration of consent without the permission of the person who bears parental responsibility.
+We aim not to collect personal data from individuals under the age of 13.
+These young individuals may not provide personal data to us or issue a consent declaration without the consent of the person who holds parental responsibility.

 column 1: which categories of personal data we process;